View the recent COVID-19 information for licensees

 The guidelines set out the matters that the VCGLR will have regard to when assessing the suitability of premises for gaming that contain a children's play area.

-From 16 October 2013, the guidelines will apply to a determination of:
+The guidelines apply to a determination of:

 In determining these applications, the VCGLR will have regard to the objectives of ensuring, as far as practicable, that a children's play area in a gaming venue is designed such that it: